Fire-Dragon-DoL/capistrano_webfaction_recipes/README.md

 # CapistranoWebfactionRecipes

-TODO: Write a gem description
+This is a simple gem that provides some useful capistrano recipes to handle a Webfaction shared hosting.

 ## Installation